LaoluOseni/Zuri-NodeJS-FileSystemTask/README.md

 # Zuri-NodeJS-FileSystemTask
-Request NPM Pacakge was used.
+Request NPM Package was used.